Message

 Vision to Learn

-This nonprofit utilizes mobile clinics to bring eye exams and glasses free of charge to children who otherwise might not receive vision care.
+Vision to Learn utilizes mobile clinics to bring eye exams and glasses free of charge to children who otherwise might not receive vision care.
 The UPMC Eye Center helps with the more complex cases.
 If a child is screened and needs more than just glasses, they get a referral to UPMC Children’s Hospital and then the Department of Pediatric Ophthalmology.
 UPMC Children’s helps them get the right kind of care and at a free or reduced rate.

-Vision to Learn also participated in Mission of Mercy in 2022 to provide pediatric vision screening while the UPMC Eye Center provides care to adults who otherwise lack access.
+Vision to Learn participated in Mission of Mercy in 2022 and 2023 to provide pediatric vision screening, while the UPMC Eye Center provides care to adults who otherwise lack access.
+For more information on how the Eye & Ear Foundation partners with Vision to Learn, read this article.

 Contact